fant5y/professional-profile/README.md

 # Veronika Haberzettl - Professional Profile & Career Infographic

-This repository contains the source code for my personal career infographic, a dynamic single-page application designed to visually represent my professional journey, skills, and core competencies.
+This repository contains the source code for my personal career resume as infographic and cv.
+The infographic is a dynamic single-page application designed to visually represent my professional journey, skills, and core competencies.
+All of them are available in English as well as in German.

 ---